Karen-lidiet/Postman-Newman/README.md

  - To run the tests with newman-reporter-htmlextra use: npm run html
  - To run the test to create several task using a file in CLI use: npm run datafile
- - To run the test to create several task using a file with newman-reporter-htmlextra use: npm run datahtml (report will save on "reports" folder project)
+ - To run the test to create several task using a file with newman-reporter-htmlextra use: npm run datahtml
+* (report will save on "reports" folder located in "Todoist\reports" path)

 # Technology used
 - Postman